Owu Waterfalls

-Owu Waterfalls is a waterfall located in Owa Onire in the Ifelodun Local Government Area of Kwara State, Nigeria.
-It is the tallest waterfall in West Africa measuring 120m above sea level and cascades 330 feet down an escarpment, with rocky outcrops into a pool of ice-cold water below.
+Owu Waterfalls is a waterfall located in Owa Kajola in Ifelodun LGA, Kwara, Nigeria.
+It is the tallest waterfall in West Africa and cascades 330 ft down an escarpment, with rocky outcrops into a pool of ice-cold water below.

 Location

-Owu Waterfalls is located in Owa-Onire Community in Kwara State, Nigeria.
+Owu Waterfalls is located in Owa-Kajola Community in Kwara State, Nigeria.
 Though located in the southernmost part of Ifelodun, it is easily accessible from Isin Local Government Area.

 Geography

-Owu Waterfalls is located on an altitude of about 590m above sea level at the extreme northeastern part of the Kukuruku Hills; an area of dissected highlands which extend from the neighboring Ekiti State from the south to Kogi State in the east.
-Owu Waterfall is one of the most spectacular natural waterfalls in Nigeria.
+Owu Waterfalls is located at an altitude of about 590 m above sea level at the extreme northeastern part of the Kukuruku Hills; an area of dissected highlands which extend from the neighboring Ekiti State from the south to Kogi State in the east.
+Owu Waterfall is considered one of the most spectacular natural waterfalls in Nigeria.